Joe was startled to his core to suddenly

 right?...they were right!
 God, I know that now, please

 give me another chance and get me out of here!
 I'll serve you

 Jesus, I promise I will...I swear to you that I will serve you!"

-But even as Joe uttered the name God and
+But even as he uttered the name God and

 Jesus, Joe could sense that his prayer went no further than his own

 lips.
-His prayer had evaporated in the deep, heavy darkness
+His prayer had evaporated into the deep, heavy darkness

 that filled this place.
 There was no sense of God here.
 No